Freaky Friday (musical): Reception

 The Variety reviewer called the Signature Theatre production a "delightfully spunky musical...
-Delivered at a lively pace".
+Delivered at a lively pace."

 Television adaptation

 A Disney Channel and Disney Theatrical Productions television adaptation of the stage musical premiered on August 10, 2018.

-Blickenstaff reprises her role as the mother, Katherine, while Cozi Zuehlsdorff stars as the daughter, Ellie.
-Carpenter adapted the musical as a teleplay, while Kitt and Yorkey oversaw the music and lyrics.
+Blickenstaff reprises her role as Katherine, while Cozi Zuehlsdorff stars as Ellie.
+Carpenter adapted the musical, while Kitt and Yorkey oversaw the music and lyrics.
 The TV adaptation was produced by Susan Cartsonis and Thomas Schumacher.